YinHK-gameDev/unity-learn/user interface/UI Toolkit/USS/README.md

   2. In the Inspector window, enter the class selector in the **Style Class List** text field.
   3. Select **Add Style Class to List**.
 A yellow-style class label appears in **Style Class List**.

+### Set inline styles to elements
+You can set inline styles to elements in the Inlined Styles section in the element’s Inspector window.

+Style fields that appear **bold** with a solid line on the left of the field label represent style properties that are already set or overridden.
+It’s important to keep track of these **overridden** style properties, as they always override the same property coming from a StyleSheet or from a C# default.
+To unset or remove the **override** for a style property, right-click on the style field and select **Unset**.

+> **Note**: You can’t use inline style to style **pseudo-classes** or **read-only elements**.

 ### Match USS style class to elements
 You can match USS classes to elements.